minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 To create plots for part 4 of this problem, you will need these Python library
 packages:

-### Matplotlib

-This is a package for plotting graphs, barcharts and other visual representations of numerical data.

-Some [sample images], you can click on the images for the code and the [matplotlib documentation].
+- `matplotlib`: This is a package for plotting graphs, barcharts and other visual representations of numerical data.
+Find some [sample images] online (click on the images for the code) and don't forget the [matplotlib documentation].

+- `numpy`: This is a package for scientific computing, implemented mostly with more efficient or advanced math operations.
+On the website you can find an introduction with some [sample code] and the [numpy documentation].

 [sample images]: http://matplotlib.org/gallery.html
 [matplotlib documentation]: http://matplotlib.org/contents.html

-### Numpy

-This is a package for scientific computing, implemented mostly with more efficient/advanced math operations.

-An introduction with some [sample code] and the [numpy documentation].

 [sample code]: http://scipy.org/Getting_Started
 [numpy documentation]: http://docs.scipy.org/doc/